Lubula/Ecommerce-Customer-Analytics-Using-Machine-Learning/README.md

 1. Data Preprocessing And Build Neural Networks:
   - A. Feedforward Neural Networks: Utilizes a feedforward neural network to predict customer churn based on various features.
-  - B. Recurrent Neural Networks (RNN): Investigates the use of RNNs to capture sequential patterns in customer behavior.
+  - B. Recurrent Neural Networks (RNN): Investigates the use of RNNs to to predict customer churn based on various features.
   - C. Model performance and evaluation of RNN and FNN
   - D. Not using Convolutional Neural Networks (CNN): do not have image-related features in dataset